-Salli Forbes is an Associate Professor of Literacy at the University of Northern Iowa.
-She is also the Director of the Reading Recovery Center of Iowa and Co-Director of the Jacobson Center for Comprehensive Literacy.
+Salli Forbes is Associate Professor of Literacy at the University of Northern Iowa.
+She is the Director of the Reading Recovery Center of Iowa and Co-Director of the Jacobson Center for Comprehensive Literacy.
 She is dedicated to the vision that all children can achieve high levels of literacy competency through a comprehensive approach to instruction and intensive, high quality intervention instruction for the students who are not able to learn from classroom instruction alone.
-Throughout her career, Salli has been committed to educational improvement through high quality professional development for teachers.
-Her research interests include teaching for fluency, student engagement and motivation, and educational change.
+Salli is committed to educational improvement through high quality professional development for teachers.
+Her research interests include teaching and assessing fluency, student engagement and motivation, and educational change.
 She co-edited the book Research in Reading Recovery Volume Two and published several articles on topics related to early literacy.
-She is President Elect of the Reading Recovery Council of North America, Chair of the RRCNA Communications Committee and Chair of the Communications Committee for the International Reading Recovery Trainers Organization.
+She is Past President of the Reading Recovery Council of North America and Chair of the Communications Committee for the International Reading Recovery Trainers Organization.